 - Information on the currently applicable regulations governing entry to Germany from your country can be found on the website of the German Foreign Office (Auswärtiges Amt) or at the foreign ministry responsible for you.

 - Within Germany, your safe journey to and in Cologne is ensured by strict hygiene and protective measures on the German railways (Deutsche Bahn), the Cologne municipal transport system (Kölner Verkehrs-Betriebe — KVB, DE) and at the Cologne-Bonn Airport.

-- Our recommendation: Inform the visitors to your event in advance of your rules and regulations regarding hygiene and infection prevention (e.g. via the congress website).
+- Our recommendation: Do inform visitors to your event in advance about your hygiene and infection prevention regulations (e.g. via congress website).

 During the event

-- Communicate your rules and regulations regarding behaviour to prevent infection with the help of simply understandable information boards.
+- Communicate your rules and regulations for the right behaviour to prevent infection with the help of simply understandable information boards.

 After the event

-- Keep the recorded visitor data for the period of four weeks and secure it against access by third parties.
+- Keep the recorded visitor data as well as the seating plan as part of ensuring distinct traceability for the period of four weeks and secure it against access by third parties.

 - In the event that you receive notification of an infection, transfer the recorded visitor data to the health authority.
 This can be done via e-mail.